gracehoppercenter/ict/docs/f25/courses/itd110/goals/session02.md

 **Due:** Get this email to me ASAP.
 We're still waiting for some students to get their official NOVA email accounts, so I won't set a specific due date until I know that everyone can complete this assignment.

-**Evaluation**: This first assignment will count as a formative grade during the first quarter.
+**Evaluation**: This first assignment will count as a formative grade.
 An **A** will be earned for specific, detailed, and thoughtful answers to my questions with the photo and signed PDF attached. **B** will be earned if all questions are answered, but specific details are lacking or the photo or PDF is missing or not signed. **C** will be earned for at least answering each question, and **D** will be earned for sending me any email.